QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

 The policy choice :math:`B(t)` is then made a Markov process rather than current exogenous and deterministic one.

-The inherent discretness of medical innovations and policy changes provides us an opportunity to explore the use of Poisson and jump diffusion.
+The inherent discreteness of medical innovations and policy changes provides us an opportunity to explore the use of Poisson and jump diffusion.

 Mortality
 ---------

 Imperfect mixing of different demographic groups could lead to aggregate shocks in mortality (e.g. if a retirement home is afflicted vs. an elementary school).
-These sorts of relatively small changes might be best models as a continous path process, so we will add a diffusion term with volatility :math:`\xi\sqrt{m}` to the :math:`m` process
+These sorts of relatively small changes might be best models as a continuous path process, so we will add a diffusion term with volatility :math:`\xi\sqrt{m}` to the :math:`m` process

 In addition, there may be a variety of smaller medical interventions that are short of a vaccine, but still effect the :math:`m(t)` path.
 For simplicity, we will assume that each innovation cuts the inherent mortality rate in half and arrives with intensity :math:`\alpha \geq 0`.
 Combining these two leads to a jump diffusion process